Exabyte-io/documentation/docs/materials-designer/3d-editor/export.md

 # 3d Editor: the "Export" panel

-The `Export` button <i class="zmdi zmdi-swap-vertical zmdi-hc-border"></i> located at the bottom of the interactive crystal viewer interface makes it possible to perform the following types of actions.
+The `Export` button <i class="zmdi zmdi-swap-vertical zmdi-hc-border"></i> located at the bottom of the interactive crystal viewer interface makes it possible to perform the following types of actions:

 <!-- TODO: this image is too large, make buttons same size as in View Panel -->